Miners union says has deals on Patriot Coal labor pacts

-SAN FRANCISCO (Reuters) - Patriot Coal Corp’s miners said they reached a prospective agreement with the buyers of the bankrupt company’s assets, potentially ending a dispute that hung over the coal producer.
+SAN FRANCISCO, Sept 3 (Reuters) - Patriot Coal Corp’s miners said they reached a prospective agreement with the buyers of the bankrupt company’s assets, potentially ending a dispute that hung over the coal producer.

 The deals involve Blackhawk Mining LLC and the Virginia Conservation Legacy Fund, which have offered to buy the assets of the Scott Depot, West Virginia-based company.